-Suitable forms of activity are walking and cycling (e.g., in commuting to and from work and in taking care of everyday needs), Nordic walking, or heavy house and yard work.
+Suitable forms of activity are walking and cycling (e.g., in commuting to and from work and in taking care of everyday needs), swimming, or heavy house and yard work.

 Those who are used to physical activity and are physically fit need more-demanding physical activities to increase their physical fitness, but they need to spend only half the time for results i.e., at least 1 h 15 min per week.

 The types of activities can be, for example, uphill walking or climbing stairs, running, cross-country skiing, and water running.
 Fast racket games and running ball games, as well as aerobics, are group activities that improve endurance.